nielrenned/aoc2024/README.md

 > Note: I finished this problem in December 2024, but I did not write down my thoughts for it.
 So I'm coming back in May 2025 to attempt to figure out what I was thinking.

+Hey, some graph theory!
+Always a good time.
+For Part 1, we can just do an exhaustive search for 3-cliques that contain a vertex starting with t.
+The search space here is small enough that it completes quickly.
+For Part 2, we can use a known algorithm for finding a maximal clique: the [Bron-Kerbosch algorithm](https://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm).
+I honestly don't understand exactly how this algorithm works, but it was super easy to implement.
+I think knowing the vocab "maximal clique" was the thing that helped the most on this problem.

 # Day 24